-Beginning in May, incoming transfer students will be given access to complete an Online Orientation Course covering topics such as: academic expectations, community expectations, graduation and general education requirements, class registration, and campus resources.
+Beginning in July, incoming transfer students will be given access to complete an Online Orientation Course covering topics such as: academic expectations, community expectations, graduation and general education requirements, class registration, and campus resources.
 This course should be completed prior to transfer student orientation in early August.

 All incoming transfer students are expected to attend transfer student orientation which will be held in early August (this year Friday August 3, 2018).
-Students who do not attend transfer student orientation must attend Turning Titan: New Student Orientation (Tuesday, August 21 - Sunday, August 26, 2018); however, it is not mandatory.
-Incoming transfer students who do not attend Turning Titan: New Student Orientation are invited to move onto campus with our returning students August 25-26, 2018.
+Students who do not attend transfer student orientation must attend Turning Titan: New Student Orientation (Tuesday, August 21 - Sunday, August 26, 2018); to register for Fall classes, students can also move into their residence hall at this point.
+Students who attend transfer orientation are invited to move onto campus with our returning students August 25-26, 2018.

 Students can choose to have their individualized campus visit in the morning or in the afteroon.

 Sample Morning Schedule (9am-12pm)

 - 9:30-10:15 Student Affairs Overview

 - 11:15-12:00 Academic Expectations Panel